danielblnc/DLSS-NR-on-AMD/README.md

 ## What to expect

+Output quality is very similar to what the official DLSS gets, though there are still some effects that may not be working 100%.

-Performance is very WIP.
-Runs at 10 fps at 1080p on an RX 9070 XT, or 5 fps at 3440x1440.
+Performance is still WIP: roughly 28 fps at 1080p on an RX 9070 XT.
 I'm improving performance every day, goal is to get it to run as fast as a 5070Ti.
 Check back for new releases.

 ## In-game overlay